A Want in Her: Themes

-When her mother goes missing somewhere in Ireland, artist Myrid Carten returns from London to find her.
+An Irish-British-Dutch co-production, the documentary follows Myrid Carten and her mother, Nuala, who goes missing somewhere in Ireland.
 Her search takes her into a feuding family, a contested house, and a history that threatens to take everyone down, including herself.
-A Want In Her is an immersive, first person account of the cost of love, and how difficult it can be to escape.
+It explores themes of intergenerational trauma, dysfunctional family relationships, and the need for individuation from family members struggling with addiction and mental illness.